baskie/kingstonregatta/src/content/pages/safety.md

 <div id="regulations">
 <!--<h3>COVID-19</h3><p align="justify">We ask everyone attending the event to read and comply with regatta's <a href="docs/KAR General Covid Guidance 08.7.21.PDF">	General COVID Guidance</a>.</p>-->
 <h3>Safety on the water</h3>
-<p align="justify">Although there is in force an <a href="https://www.gov.uk/government/publications/kingston-amateur-regatta-2021-river-restriction-notice/kingston-amateur-regatta-2021-river-restriction-notice" target="new">EA notice</a>, restricting access to the regatta course by general traffic, the river is <strong>not</strong> closed to other river users.
+<p align="justify">Although there is in force an EA notice, restricting access to the regatta course by general traffic, the river is <strong>not</strong> closed to other river users.
 Please therefore read these instructions  in conjunction with the <a href="/circulation/">map</a> of the course showing the required circulation pattern.</p>
         <p><strong>Keep Right (starboard, to bow side) at all times</strong> when navigating and observe the following rules:-</p>
         <h5>Boating from the Landing Stages</h5>
         <ol>